blossomz37/ffa-lab-4/tools/README.md

 python api_key_manager.py delete project1
 ```

-The active profile's API key will be automatically set as the `OPENAI_API_KEY` environment variable for the current session.
+The active profile's API key will be set as the `OPENAI_API_KEY` environment variable for the current session.
+Do not commit real keys to the repo.

 ## Configuration

 API keys and profile information are stored in `api_config.json` in this directory.
-Do not share this file as it contains sensitive information.
+Do not commit real keys; the default file in this repo contains an empty value.